The "Enslavers"

 Mark Levin: "No, no, no!
 But if I earn five-million dollars employing a thousand people in creating--let's say--a brand new heart valve, and I do things that are good for society, my question to you is--You're looking at me from the New School, is it--the New?...."

-Teresa Ghilauducci: "Sure."
+Teresa Ghilarducci: "Sure."

 Mark Levin: "....School for Social Research....."

-Teresa Ghilauducci: "Right."
+Teresa Ghilarducci: "Right."

 Mark Levin: "...why, why should you be able to tell me...."

-Teresa Ghilauducci: "Yeah."
+Teresa Ghilarducci: "Yeah."

 Mark Levin: "...or anybody for that matter, ah, that, that I don't need that?'

-Teresa Ghilauducci: "No, no, I, I...."
+Teresa Ghilarducci: "No, no, I, I...."

 Mark Levin: "That's what you said...."